ADA-GWU/guidedresearchproject-ayda000/README.md

-reviews/ - all reviews are stored here in respective folders, named as Review_Date_SubmitterName.pdf presentationFinal/ - presentations are stored here data/ - any data used for the experiments and analysis is stored here
+reviews/ - all reviews are stored here in respective folders, named as Review_Date_SubmitterName.pdf presentationFinal/ - presentations are stored here data/ - any data used for the experiments and analysis is stored here slides/ - all drafts of the presentation slides are stored here